Kristen Sellgren: Education and career

 Sellgren graduated from the University of California, San Diego in 1976 with a BA in physics.
 She obtained a PhD in physics from the California Institute of Technology in 1983 under the advisement of B.T.
 Soifer and Gerry Neugebauer.
 Her graduate thesis was entitled Near Infrared Studies of Reflection Nebulae.
 Her areas of expertise include the galactic center of the Milky Way, interstellar dust, and infrared astronomy generally.

 After graduating with her bachelor's degree, Sellgren completed a summer research fellowship at Arecibo Observatory in Puerto Rico.
 After receiving her doctorate, she took a postdoctoral research position at the Space Telescope Science Institute in Baltimore, Maryland.
-In 1984, Sellgren joined the Institute for Astronomy at the University of Hawaii first as assistant astronomer, and then in 1989, as associate astronomer.
+In 1984, Sellgren joined the Institute for Astronomy at the University of Hawaiʻi first as assistant astronomer, and then in 1989, as associate astronomer.

 Since 1990, Sellgren has held several appointments at Ohio State University beginning with assistant professor.
 She was later named associate professor in 1994, and then reached full professorship in 2000 before entering into emerita status in 2011.
 Also in the year 2000, Sellgren served briefly as visiting professor at the University of Texas at Austin.